fchastanet/bash-compiler/README.md

   whole RootData)

 Then each filter has to be called with the right context.
 The special filter `include` allows to include a sub template overriding context Data.
-It allows also in some cases to override RootData.

 Template filter functions: my current template filter functions are inspired by [Sprig](https://github.com/Masterminds/sprig)